-Key Personnel and Contact Details for Safeguarding at the School 4
+1. Key Personnel and Contact Details for Safeguarding at the School 4

-2. Key External Agencies, Services and Professionals' Contact Details ε
+2. Key External Agencies, Services and Professionals' Contact Details 6

 3. Introduction 8

 4. Policy Statement, Principles and Aims 9

-5. Policy Monitoring and Review 11
+5. Policy Monitoring and Review 12

-6. Roles and Responsibilities 11
+6. Roles and Responsibilities 12

-7. Safeguarding Training 13
+7. Safeguarding Training 14

-8. Safeguarding and Child Protection Training 13
+8. Safeguarding and Child Protection Training 14

 9. Guidelines for Staff and Governors Dealing with Concerns about a Child and Disclosure 14

-10.Dealing with allegations or concerns about adults 16
+10 .Dealing with allegations or concerns about adults 18

-11.Designated Safeguarding Leads (DSLs) 17
+11 .Designated Safeguarding Leads (DSLs) 18

-12.Whistleblowing 17
+12 .Whistleblowing 18

-13.Allegations Against Pupils: child-on-child abuse including sexual violence and sexual harassment 17
+13 Allegations Against Pupils: child-on-child abuse including sexual violence and sexual harassment 19

-14.Teaching Pupils About Safeguarding 18
+14 .Teaching Pupils About Safeguarding 19

-15.Arrangements for listening to pupils 18
+15 Arrangements for listening to pupils 20

-16.Notifying Parents 19
+16 .Notifying Parents 20

-17.Safeguarding Record Keeping at the Trust 19
+17 .Safeguarding Record Keeping at the Trust 21

-18.Electronic Devices 20
+18 .Electronic Devices 21

-19.Photography and Images 20
+19 .Photography and Images 22

-20.ESafety, including arrangements for filtering and monitoring 21
+20 .ESafety, including arrangements for filtering and monitoring 22

-21.Children Absent from Education 22
+21 .Children Absent from Education 23

-22.Children potentially at greater risk of harm 22
+22 .Children potentially at greater risk of harm 24

-23. School trips and off-site arrangements 23
+23 .School trips and off-site arrangements 25

-24.Secure Trust Premises, Visiting Speakers and use of the premises for non-School activities 23
+24 .Secure Trust Premises, Visiting Speakers and use of the premises for non-School activities 25

-25.Early Years Foundation Stage 24
+25 .Early Years Foundation Stage 26

-26.Information from previous schools/settings 24
+26 .Information from previous schools/settings 26

-27.Preventing Radicalism 25
+27 .Preventing Radicalism 26

-Date of review September 2023 Date ratified by Governors October 2023 Date of next review September 2024 Reason for review Annual Review
+Date of review September 2024 Date ratified by Chair of Governors September 2024 Date of next review September 2025 Reason for review Annual Review

-Appendix 1: The Designated Safeguarding Lead (DSL) and Deputy DSLs (DDSLs) .
-26 Appendix 2: Types and Signs of Abuse .
-28 Appendix 3: Child-on-child sexual violence and sexual harassment .35 Appendix 4: The Prevent Duty: preventing radicalisation and extremism .41 Appendix 5: Guidance for Staff, Governors and Volunteers on Suspecting or Hearing a Complaint of Abuse .44 Appendix 6 : Dealing with allegations or concerns about members of staff, The Headmaster, Governors or volunteers .47 Appendix 7: Visiting Speakers .51 Appendix 8: Related School Policies .52 Appendix 9: Log of a Concern about a Pupil's Safety and Welfare .53 Appendix 10 : Low Level Concerns Policy .54 Appendix 11 : Safeguarding Summary Sheet - Weekends and Out-of-Hours .60 Appendix 13 3: Safeguarding Reporting Summary for Staff (Hampton Pre-Prep & Prep) .62
+Appendix 1 - The Designated Safeguarding Lead (DSL) and Deputy DSLs (DDSLs) .28 Appendix 2 - Types and Signs of Abuse 30 Appendix 3 - Child-on-child sexual violence and sexual harassment .37 Appendix 4 - The Prevent Duty: preventing radicalisation and extremism .43 Appendix 5 - Guidance for Staff, Governors and Volunteers on Suspecting or Hearing a Complaint of Abuse 46 Appendix 6 - Dealing with allegations or concerns about members of staff, The Headmaster, Governors or volunteers .47 Appendix 7 - Visiting Speakers 51 Appendix 8 - Related School Policies 52 Appendix 9 - Log of a Concern about a Pupil's Safety and Welfare 53 Appendix 10 - Low Level Concerns Policy 54 Appendix 11 - Safeguarding Summary Sheet - Weekends and Out-of-Hours 60 Appendix 12 - Safeguarding Reporting Summary for Staff (Hampton School) 61 Appendix 13 - Safeguarding Reporting Summary for Staff (Hampton Pre-Prep & Prep) 62

 This policy is published on the websites of Hampton School and Hampton Pre-Prep & Prep School and is available to parents from the Bursary or the School Office at the respective schools upon request.
 It can be made available in large print or another accessible format as required.

 This policy applies to the Hampton School Trust ('the Trust'), which comprises Hampton School and Hampton Pre-Prep & Prep School - HPP&P - (together also referred to as 'the School'), for children from the Early Years Foundation Stage (EYFS) to the Upper Sixth Form.